dshawth/IdleEth/README.md

 > Automatically mine Ethereum when your system idles

 This program helps you get the most out of your system.
-It automatically starts mining Ethereum using [Ethminer](https://github.com/ethereum-mining/ethminer) when you are not using your computer and automatically stops mining when you resume.
+It automatically starts mining Ethereum using [Ethminer](https://github.com/ethereum-mining/ethminer) with [Ethermine](https://ethermine.org/) when you are not using your computer and automatically stops mining when you resume.
+Designed with the Windows 10 gamer in mind.

----

-## Updates

-I am just getting this off the ground.
-The initial compiled beta is included in releases.
-The source will follow in the next few hours.

-This project is starting in [AutoHotkey](https://autohotkey.com/) but will likely move to a more efficient language in the future.

 ---